cticenhour/moose/framework/doc/content/source/postprocessors/PseudoTimestep.md

 M\frac{\mathbf u_{n+1}-\mathbf u_n}{\Delta t}=F(\mathbf u_{n+1})
 \end{equation}

-To be consistent with the literature, the current implementation has been tested only on implicit Euler.
+To be consistent with the literature the current implementation has been tested only on implicit Euler.

 ## Overview